Exclusive: The Education Department says it will fix its $1.8 billion FAFSA mistake

 It could be because of the department's FAFSA mistake.
 Financial aid experts tell NPR it's difficult at this point to know for certain.

-"We're in a situation where we really can't help students or their families," says Charles Conn, a top aid administrator at David's school, Cal Poly Pomona.
+"We're in a situation where we really can't help students or their families," says Charles Conn, a top aid administrator at Thornton's university, Cal Poly Pomona.
 "They're getting some information from the Department of Ed.
 We're not."

-Because of this year's big FAFSA overhaul, Conn says, the Education Department's really behind, and it's telling colleges they won't be getting any financial aid data for students like David until the end of this month, at the earliest.
+Because of this year's big FAFSA overhaul, Conn says, the Education Department is really behind, and it's telling colleges they won't be getting any financial aid data for students like Thornton until the end of this month, at the earliest.

 "[That] really cripples our office and our ability to fulfill our role, which is to help students and their families make sense of all of this," Conn says.
-That includes helping David and Myrna understand what happened to his Pell Grant.
+That includes helping Thornton and Aguilar understand what happened to his Pell Grant.

 With no details on the fix, financial aid timelines are still in the air

-Before the department shared its decision, NPR spoke with a dozen financial aid experts and administrators across the country — at schools big and small, public and private — to hear how they think the agency should manage a potential fix.
+Before the department shared its decision, NPR spoke with a dozen financial aid experts and administrators across the U.S. — at colleges big and small, public and private — to hear how they think the department should manage a potential fix.

 "I don't know what the best option is.
-None of them are good," says Karen Krause, the executive director of financial aid for the University of Texas, Arlington.
+None of them are good," says Karen Krause, the executive director of financial aid for the University of Texas at Arlington.

-Option One: The Education Department can try to fix this quickly, before it sends any student FAFSA data on to schools.
+Option 1: The Education Department can try to fix this quickly, before it sends any student FAFSA data on to colleges.

-The problem with that option is, even a quick fix will take time, further delaying the student data schools need.
-Without that data, schools can't even begin to come up with financial aid offers to send to families.
+The problem with that option is that even a quick fix will take time, further delaying the student data that universities need.
+Without that data, colleges can't even begin to come up with financial aid offers to send to families.

-"It's nausea-inducing," says Christina Tangalakis, who manages student aid for Glendale Community College, in Glendale, Calif.
+"It's nausea-inducing," says Christina Tangalakis, who manages student aid for Glendale Community College, in Glendale, California.

-There's also an Option Two, she says, where the fix takes long enough that the department has to go ahead and send colleges data it knows is wrong, with a promise to update the data as soon as it can.
-That way colleges can at least give families something, a kind of starting point.
-But Tangalakis worries, for many lower-income students, those preliminary award letters would be too low.
+There's also an Option 2, she says, where the fix takes long enough that the department has to go ahead and send colleges data it knows is wrong, with a promise to update the data as soon as it can.
+That way, colleges can at least give families something, a kind of starting point.
+But Tangalakis worries that for many lower-income students, those preliminary award letters would be too low.

 We heard this fear a lot.